 Some people that tender their resignation may already have another job, a career change, or a family responsibility waiting in the wings.
 However, others may be resigning without such an alternative.
 Maybe they want a short break from all the stressm, or want to travel first before buckling down to finding a new job.

 This is the time to polish your resume, and we at VisualCV can help!
 We have 30+ resume templates to choose from, depending on your style so that you can create a job-ready resume in minutes.
-Start building your resume today for free - click here to sign up for a free account.
+Start building your resume today for free using our resume builder.

 It's easy to use this old-fashioned greeting.
 It's easier to use something else.